brandongregory/dndhelp/src/5e-build-guides/barbarian-feats-for-damage.md

 ---

-Feats are a useful thing for any character, but sometimes a feat can completely define a build.
-Barbarians can benefit a lot from feats, particularly if they’re wanting to do more damage.
+Feats are useful for any character, but sometimes a feat can completely define a build.
+Barbarians can benefit a lot from feats, particularly if they want to do more damage.
 Here are some of the best feats for Barbarians that you can base your build around.

 First, a word on the math.
-Though most of my guides give more general advice, this one uses some hard math to show the results.
+Though most of my guides give general advice, this one uses math to show the results.
 Finding exact calculations for every possibility is difficult, so there’s definitely some fuzzy math going on here.
 Though the calculations are precise, the formulae are generalizations.

 Assumptions:

 1. You take a feat at level 1.
-This means playing as a variant human, or using a popular house rule to allow characters to take a free feat at level 1.
+This means playing as a variant human or using a popular house rule to allow characters to take a free feat at level 1.
 2. You start with 16 Strength and increase it at levels 4 and 8 to max it out.
-3. This does not factor in critical hits.
-I tried working on that, but honestly, the difference between the builds was minor.
+3. This guide does not factor in critical hits.
+I tried working on that, but the difference between the builds was minor.
 For all builds, critical hits become more effective at levels 9 and 13, when you get Brutal Critical.
 4. Your chance to hit goes up with each tier.
-This is based on general calculations for all classes, because as you go up in level, you usually get magic items that increase your accuracy.
+This is based on general calculations for all classes because you usually get magic items that increase your accuracy as you level.
 5. You use Reckless Attack on every turn to give yourself advantage.

 That out of the way, let’s begin!